What to buy and eat at Banzaan Market?

-Banzaan Market in Patong Beach is a great experience during your holiday… it is a lot easier to access than local markets since it is located just behind the huge Jungceylon Shopping Mall.
+Banzaan Fresh Market in Patong Beach is a great experience during your holiday… it is a lot easier to access than local markets since it is located just behind the huge Jungceylon Shopping Mall.
 Get your first glimpse of fun looking Thai fruits, amazing fishes, strange veggies and colorful sweets!

 The ground floor is where all the fresh food is.
 As most markets, the place is divided in zones: fruits, veggies, meat, fish and all the cooking ingredients.
 People are friendly and often speak a bit of English.
 This will be your chance to see a lot of unusual Thai fruits, so don’t hesitate to buy some funny looking ones and try them.
 Except the Jack Fruit and the well known Durian, all other fruits, even scary or weird looking one like the Dragon fruit, the Salai or the Custard Apple are sweet and don’t taste strong.

 Veggies corner is always fascinating with so many unknown species of plants that often resemble more like weed.
 You might recognize the several ingredients used in the popular Tom Yam or Tom Ka: Lemongrass, Galangal and Kafir lime.

 Meat corner is probably not as popular as the fish area, but looks a lot more hygienic than in Phuket town market or local village markets.
 Despite their ‘raw’ display, meat sold in markets is often fresher than the one found in ‘better presented’ supermarkets.

 A set of escalators takes you upstairs where you will find clothing and a large food court.
 Apparently you can buy your seafood downstairs and carry it upstairs to the one of the restaurants who will cook it for you.
 We haven’t tried it personally but seems to be a popular and fun way to have a seafood lunch.
 The Hemingway restaurant downstairs seems to be a lot more successful.
 One corner of the second floor sells unbranded cloths and jeans.